How can consumer awareness for chestnuts be increased economically?

 Myth #1 - Chestnut orchards can product 6000 lbs per acre - casual research

-producing chestnut tree orchards east of the Rocky Mountains produce
+indicates the best producing chinese chestnut tree orchards east of the Rocky

 Myth #3 -